francescodelduchetto/francescodelduchetto.github.io/_pages/student_projects.md

 *Related work*:
 - Harmonizing the object recognition strategies of deep neural networks with humans. <a href="https://serre-lab.github.io/Harmonization/">https://serre-lab.github.io/Harmonization/</a>
 - Are You Still With Me?
 Continuous Engagement Assessment From a Robot's Point of View. <a href="https://www.frontiersin.org/articles/10.3389/frobt.2020.00116/full">https://www.frontiersin.org/articles/10.3389/frobt.2020.00116/full</a>

+### Generative AI for Face Anonymisation in Videos

+Current approaches to anonymising people from publicly-recorded videos is using blurring effects that completely covers identifiable features.
+However, many real-world applications require the detection of facial features while ensuring anonymity, such as emotions or gaze detection in public spaces.
+Generative AI could solve this problem by changing face identities in videos while keeping key face features unchanged.
+In this project, the student will perform a lit review on Generative AI approaches for anonymisation and develop a model to perform such task based on publicly available video datasets.
+*Related work*:
+- A generative adversarial network for face anonymization. <a href="https://link.springer.com/chapter/10.1007/978-3-030-33720-9_44">https://link.springer.com/chapter/10.1007/978-3-030-33720-9_44</a>

 ### Modelling Human Generated Trajectories for Robot Navigation Failures

 In this project, you will develop a machine learning model that takes in input a series of robot navigation trajectories from human demonstrations and learns to reproduce these trajectories in the same spatial contexts.